 The Commission on Ministry seeks persons of spiritual maturity and commitment who have proven leadership abilities and who have discerned a call to ordination.
 All clergy are to nurture possible vocations to ordained ministry, being attentive to persons in the local setting who may have such gifts.
-The Commission on Ministry can provide additional guidance if needed, as well as materials for the required Discovery retreat and the regional discernment process.
+The Commission on Ministry can provide additional guidance if needed, as well as materials for the recommended Discovery retreat and the discernment process.
+For a broad overview of the process and steps for ordination in the Diocese of Texas, please visit: www.epicenter.org/discernment/ordination-process/.

-Certain policies are in place related to eligibility to enter the process.
+Be advised that certain policies are in place related to eligibility to enter the process.
 Persons with three divorces will not be considered, and a high level of debt is a barrier to entering the process.
-The preferred age for seminary track applicants is no older than age 55 at the time of entry to seminary.
 Candidates for the seminary track must be geographically mobile in order to relocate with their families for seminary and for eventual placement; if a candidate is not mobile, consideration should be given to the bi-vocational track.